 Profits/Losses = Sales – Expenses

-How to track Customer Lifetime Value in Google Analytics?
+Calculating Customer Lifetime Value using Google Analytics

-- Sign in to your Google Analytics account
+- Sign into your Google Analytics account

 - Click on Audience